konstructio/kubefirst/docs/kubefirst/github/github-repositories.md

 `metaphor suite`

 The Metaphor suite is a set of example applications used to showcase certain features of the Kubefirst platform.
-The Metaphor apps have CI/CD that deliver each app to a development, staging, and production namespace in your kubernetes cluster.
-Its secrets in vault are bound to the metaphor app through the use of external-secrets, a handy kubernetes utility to keep kubernetes secrets in sync with the vault source of truth.
+The Metaphor apps have CI/CD that deliver each app to a development, staging, and production namespace in your Kubernetes cluster.
+The metaphor service apps' secrets in vault are bound to the metaphor app through the use of external-secrets, a handy kubernetes utility to keep kubernetes secrets in sync with the vault source of truth.
 It also demonstrates how DNS entries automatically will be automatically created in route53 using external-dns.
 It has auto-renewing short-lived certificates generated and auto-renewed as well